Welcome to SaddleHands! Independent Saddle Fitting for objective evaluations and recommendations

 You might be here because you are curious about saddle fit for your horse.
 SaddleHands serves Colorado and beyond for objective evaluations of your current saddle or for impartial recommendations for a future saddle.

 SaddleHands maintains its objectivity because we do not sell or represent any saddle companies.
-We work on most saddles to adjust wool, completely reflock or develop a padding solution that will enhance the comfort and performance for horses and riders.
+We work on most saddles to adjust wool, completely reflock or, for Western saddles, develop a padding solution that will enhance the comfort and performance for horses and riders.